What the Data Tells Us About Immigration and Terrorism

 The apparent basis for this focus on foreign born terrorists seems to be a 2016 analysis released by Attorney General Jeff Sessions, which investigated a Department of Justice list of 580 terrorism and terrorism-related convictions.
 The analysis concluded that at least 380 convictions were of foreign-born individuals.
 Earlier that year, the then-Senator decried “the dangerous and costly status quo” associated with investigating “immigrant suspects in the United States” while admitting “680,000 migrants from Muslim countries [into the U.S.] every five years.”
 Sessions claims that the immigration of people from Muslim-majority countries represents a failure of costly counterterrorism efforts.
 But a close analysis of the data undermines this conclusion.

 First, in what seems like an attempt to inflate numbers, Sessions’ analysis lumps together terrorism convictions and cases in which individuals were implicated in terrorism, two very different things.
 Sessions’ analysis came on the heels of three letters sent to the Departments of Justice, Homeland Security and State demanding “immigration histories of individuals implicated in terrorism since early 2014.”
 According to Sessions, “implicated” is a very broad standard that could include any convictions resulting from a terrorism investigation, even those without definitive links to international terrorism.
 In fact, only 194 of the 380 foreign-born convictions identified by Sessions (51 percent) were prosecuted for terrorism offenses.
 But this does not mean that 194 people were convicted of terrorist attacks.
-Rather, the vast majority of these individuals (68 percent) were convicted of “material support” of terrorism, which are cases where money, goods or other resources were provided to someone associated with a U.S. designated terrorist group.
+Rather, the vast majority of these individuals (68 percent) were charged with “material support” of terrorism, which are cases where money, goods or other resources were provided to someone associated with a U.S. designated terrorist group.
 This result closely matches findings from a recent Fordham University study of all ISIS-related convictions from May 2014 to June 2016.
 The study revealed that 70 out of 101 charges (69 percent) were for “material support” of terrorism.
 Under the material support law, there is no requirement that the assistance provided was intended to, or assisted in any violent act.

 An egregious example of material support is the case of the Holy Land Foundation for Relief and Development (HLF), formerly one of the largest Muslim charities in the United States.
 The five defendants, all leaders in the organization, were convicted of 108 criminal counts, including material support of terrorism, money laundering, and tax fraud.
 HLF, now defunct, was convicted of providing material support to Hamas, a designated foreign terrorist organization in the Palestinian territories.
 The prosecution did not assert that “HLF was funding Hamas directly or that its money was used (or was intended to be used) to support suicide bombings or other sorts of violence.”
 Only that the government maintained that Hamas controlled the local organizations HLF funded thus helping “Hamas win the ‘hearts and minds’ of the Palestinian people.”
 This claim was undermined by the fact that the U.S. Agency for International Development provided funds to the same organizations for at least three years after the government closed HLF.
 An attorney for one of the defendants, Nancy Hollander summed the problem with this case best, “the government traced every penny from the Holy Land Foundation directly to charity.
 No guns, no suicide belts, no explosives.
 Yet, because this charity went to families in Palestine, it was a crime.”
 The five defendants were sentenced to a combined total of 180 years in prison.